radiantearth/stac-spec/extensions/label/README.md

 One or more assets will contain references to the label data.
 These assets have these requirements:

 - if the `label:type` is "vector", the labels must be a GeoJSON FeatureCollection.
-- if the `label:type` is "raster", it is recommended there is also an assets that references to a GeoJSON FeatureCollection defining the extent.
+- if the `label:type` is "raster", it is recommended to also have an asset of a GeoJSON FeatureCollection defining the extent.
 - Asset Roles should be used to indicate which assets are the labels.
 It is recommended that all Assets referencing labels have the role `labels`.
 Other labels such as `labels-vector` (for vector labels), `labels-raster` (for raster labels), `labels-extent` (for the vector extent of raster labels), `labels-training` (for ML training data), and `labels-testing` (for ML testing data) may also be added to further indicate what specific assets reference.
 - if `label:tasks` is tile_classification, object_detection, or segmentation, each feature should have one or more properties containing the label(s) for the class (one of `label:classes`). the name of the property can be anything (use "label" if making from scratch), but needs to be specified in the `Item` with the `label:properties` field.
 - if `label:tasks` is tile_regression, each feature should have one or more properties defining the value for regression. the name of the property can be anything (use "label" if making from scratch), but needs to be specified in the `Item` with the `label:properties` field.